cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 # [framework name] Core Spec

-new framework name is comming soon.
+The new framework name is coming soon.

 # Introduction